mrkchoi/airbnb_clone/README.md

   // ..
 end
 ```
-The Google Maps API is integrated into the frontend React components
+The Google Maps API is integrated into the appropriate React frontend components

 ```ruby
 class ListingMap extends React.Component {